This game takes place without a spectator

 The Wörthersee Stadium was opened with a grand celebration in September 2007 and underwent its practical testing during the Euro 2008.
 After some adjustments that were made in 2014, the stadium now has 30,000 seats for spectators.
-In addition to soccer games, the Wörthersee stadium has hosted open-air ice hockey derbies, two major concerts, as well as the United Word Games and Special Olympics –“Heartbeat 2014”.
+In addition to soccer games, the Wörthersee stadium has hosted open-air ice hockey derbies, concerts, as well as the United Word Games and Special Olympics –“Heartbeat 2014”.

 Cultural events such as concerts are planned in addition to international sport events in the future.